pijushcs/LogDumper/src/Readme.md

 Default implementation of the processor.
 The main task of the processor is to lock client logs for processing and add it to a log-list and return the list of raw user log.

 > <b>JsonTranslatorImpl:</b>
-The main taks of the JSON implementation of the translator is to form a JSON from the raw user log.
+The JSON Translator implementation for LogTranslator.
+The main task of the translator is to form a JSON from the raw user log.

 > <b>DefaultLogConnection:</b>
-Implemention of the TCP Connection to ther Dumper Server/
+Implemention of the TCP Connection to the Dumper Server

 > <b>DumperLog:</b>
 Representation of the user log used by <i>Jackson</i> for JSON translation.